bernie-skipole/indipydriver/README.md

 An INDI web client is available on Pypi as project indiredis, and can connect to port 7624, and display the instrument controls.

 Documentation at https://indipydriver.readthedocs.io

-## Project status

-Functionality has been completed.

-Documentation done.

-To Do:

-Testing - Test functionality and compatibility with indiserver and other indi clients.